 Nathan Bennett — Producer

-Producer Nathan Bennett is a talented film and TV producer coming from a background of infotainment television.
+Producer Nathan Bennett is a talented film and TV producer coming from a background of infotainment Producer Nathan is a talented film and TV producer coming from a background of infotainment television.
 He started his production company Reel Arab Productions and began working on projects for the Middle East’s largest broadcaster MBC in Dubai.
 His company worked on over 150 TV episodes and segments for MBC and serviced international clients such as Nivea and Oracle.
 Nathan moved to Los Angeles and re-branded his company to Reel LA Productions and has been focusing on narrative film producing.

-Co-Producer Sharif Majali founded Desert Motion Pictures in 2017.
-He is the former Production Services Manager for The Royal Film Commission in Jordan (RFC) and has more than 12 years of experience as a Film and TV professional.
+Associate Producer Sharif Majali founded Desert Motion Pictures in 2017.
+He is the former Production Services Manager for The Royal Film Commission in Jordan and has more than 12 years of experience as a Film and TV professional.
 During his RFC tenure, Sharif oversaw production support for countless projects.
 Sharif has held several key roles on various local, foreign, and major Hollywood productions.
-His credits include Mona Lisa Smile, The Hurt Locker and many more.
+His credits include When Monaliza Smiled, The Hurt Locker and many more.